So you say you’re not a racist.

 None of that would happen if recruiters could implement diversity initiatives on their own.

-THE SOLUTION While many organizations now suggest using artificial intelligence to decrease hiring bias, I believe that this is only a piece of the puzzle.
+While many organizations now suggest using artificial intelligence to decrease hiring bias, I believe that this is only a piece of the puzzle.
 Rather than blinding themselves to their bias, recruiters must learn to take responsibility for it.

 The simplest way to combat any type of bias is to become familiar with those of the opposite demographic groups.
 Ridding oneself of the “us versus them” mentality requires branching out and creating relationships with those who look nothing like ourselves.
 In the process, we find that our differences are quite minimal in the grand scheme of things.